BubuLK/pam-script-pysaml/README.md

    of this attribute will be matched against the username passed.
 Default: `uid`,

 #### PAM system configuration
-* create a symlink from `pam_script_auth` to `pam-script-pysaml.py`,
-* get metadata.xml from your IdP and copy them into installation dir (see `idp` parameter above),
+* Copy the metadata.xml file from your IdP somewhere into installation (see `idp` parameter above),
 * configure PAM module for selected service in `/etc/pam.d/` (or `/etc/pam.conf`) like this: